 In television, especially multicam sitcoms, it is not uncommon to see O.C. (off-camera) used instead of O.S.

 V.O. is used when the speaker is not physically in the scene.
-This could be because the speaker is on the other end of a telephone line or radio broadcast, the speaker is an unseen narrator, or the speaker is a character’s inner-monologue.
+The speaker could be someone on the other end of a telephone line or radio broadcast, an unseen narrator, or a character’s inner-monologue.

 This last example is important to note, as it is somewhat counter-intuitive: if an on-screen character’s thoughts are heard, it is V.O., not O.S.